 On November 19, 2018, we entered into a lease agreement for new office space in Vancouver, British Columbia, which commenced on February 1, 2019, and has a four-year term.
 Pursuant to this lease, we rent approximately 2,367 square feet of office space.
+On December 16, 2022, we entered into an agreement to extend the lease for another two-year term, which commences on February 1, 2023.
+Pursuant to this lease, we rent approximately 2,367 square feet of office space.
 The annual rent is approximately \$0.1 million.